Laurie Lola Vollen

-Laurie Lola Vollen is a scholar and human rights activist.
+Laurie Lola Vollen is an American scholar and human rights activist.
 She specializes in the repercussions of large-scale human rights abuses.

 Background

 Vollen graduated from Princeton in 1978 as a psychology major.

 Vollen began her career as a doctor in private practice.
 She then directed Arizona State University's health center.

 In 1992, Vollen spent a three-week vacation organizing a vaccination program for children in Somalia with Save the Children.
 That experience convinced her that she needed to change her focus to do more public service.

 Beginning in 1996, Vollen spent four years working in Bosnia with Physicians for Human Rights.